 2) Advising Structure and Mentoring: Masters students are mentored by a graduate advisor who is appointed by the Graduate Group Chair and is a resource for information on academic requirements, policies and procedures, and registration information.
 The Graduate Group Coordinator may assist students with identifying teaching and research appointments and general university policies.
-Mentoring practices are consistent with UCM Mentoring guidelines.
+Mentoring practices are consistent with UCM Mentoring guidelines (https://graduatedivision.ucmerced.edu/sites/graduatedivision.ucmerced.edu/files/page/documents/ucm_mentoring_guidelines-gc_approved_9_23_14-2_1.pdf).